J.C. Kellam, Room 980

 The Office of Disability Services (ODS) helps students with disabilities achieve their educational goals and enhance their leadership development by ensuring equal access to all university programs and activities.

 The ODS facilitates access to university programs and services in the most integrated setting appropriate.
 Academic accommodations and support services are provided free of charge for qualified, enrolled Texas State students with documented disabilities.
-A student must meet the criteria outlined in the ODS disability guidelines to qualify for services and accommodations at Texas State.
-Copies of the guidelines are available on the ODS website or upon request from the ODS.
+A student must register with the Office of Disability Services and provide disability documentation In order to qualify for disability accommodations and services at Texas State University.
+Information on how to register with ODS and on requirements for disability documentation is available on the ODS web site or upon request from the ODS.

 Specialized support services are based on the individual student’s disability-based needs.